 Desert Haze was brewed to commemorate the 100th anniversary of Hacarem Spirits, an import agency and co-owner of several Israeli properties, including the Malka Brewery where Malka, Negev and Herzl beers are brewed.
 The recipe is a collaborative effort of Mikkeller representatives and Hacarem employees Maor Helfman and Yoni Fliderman.
 It includes oatmeal and rye, in addition to barley malt.

-Desert Haze is a creamy and hazy New England-style IPA, very low bitterness and with favors of mango, pineapple and red grapefruit.
+Desert Haze is a creamy and hazy New England-style Pale Ale, very low bitterness and with favors of mango, pineapple and red grapefruit.
 It is delicious.
 Like I said, there are still cans available, but if you haven't tasted it yet, I suggest you move with all due speed.